The Pilgrims have not had it easy so far, but Ryan Lowe’s men have managed to make it to the last 32 of the competition.

 About Sheffield United

-The Blades have been riding the crest of a wave under manager Chris Wilder, though, it seems this season they have reached the shore.
+The Blades have been riding the crest of a wave under manager Chris Wilder, though, it seems this season they are sailing stormy waters.

 With just two points on the board in the Premier League, it is almost certain the side will be plying their trade in the Championship next season.